Quantized Hall drift in a frequency-encoded photonic Chern insulator: Conclusion

-{\em Conclusion -- } Our work demonstrates a novel approach to realising photonic Chern insulators.
-In particular, the remarkable tunability and the intrinsic driven-dissipative nature of our platform has allowed us to perform a thorough characterisation of the bulk topological properties, including the measurement of the band structures, of the Berry curvature, and of a photonic analogue of the quantized transverse Hall conductivity.
+Our work demonstrates a novel approach to realizing photonic Chern insulators.
+In particular, the remarkable tunability and the intrinsic driven-dissipative nature of our platform has allowed us to perform a thorough characterization of the bulk topological properties, including the measurement of the band structures and Berry curvature.
+Importantly, we have shown the onset of a driven-dissipative analogue of the quantized transverse Hall conductivity, thus paving the way to exploring the consequences of quantization in open quantum systems.

-We envision that our platform will allow investigating high-dimensional topological systems beyond the three physical dimensions~\cite{ozawa_synthetic_2016}.
-It also offers new avenues for further exploring the consequences of topologically non-trivial bands, including directional light-matter interaction phenomena in chiral environments~\cite{bello_unconventional_2019, owens_chiral_2022, de_bernardis_chiral_2023}, the emergence of one-way topological edge modes when translational symmetry in frequency space is broken~\cite{ozawa_synthetic_2016, dutt_creating_2022, reid_topological_2024} and their peculiar coupling to bulk states~\cite{zhu_reversal_2024}.
-On a longer run, extending our platform to the quantum non-linear regime opens a promising route to emulating topological quantum matter with fluids of light~\cite{chiu_classification_2016, carusotto_photonic_2020}.
+We envision that our platform will allow investigating driven-dissipative topological models that extend beyond the three physical dimensions~\cite{ozawa_synthetic_2016} or involve non-Abelian gauge fields~\cite{cheng_non-abelian_2025}.
+It also offers new avenues for further exploring the consequences of topologically non-trivial bands, including directional light-matter interaction phenomena in chiral environments~\cite{bello_unconventional_2019, owens_chiral_2022, de_bernardis_chiral_2023}, the emergence of one-way topological edge modes when translational symmetry in frequency space is broken~\cite{ozawa_synthetic_2016, dutt_creating_2022, reid_topological_2025} and their peculiar coupling to bulk states~\cite{zhu_reversal_2024}.
+On a longer run, extending our platform to the quantum non-linear regime opens a promising route to emulating topological quantum matter with fluids of light~\cite{chiu_classification_2016, carusotto_photonic_2020, wang_observation_2009}.

+It is important to point out that, although our system makes use of magneto-optical elements (i.e. optical isolators and circulators), these are not inherently essential as their main purpose is to facilitate the control of the electromagnetic field and reduce spurious crosstalks.
+By replacing the CW and CCW propagating modes of a single fiber loop with a recently proposed~\cite{villa_mean-chiral_2024} and experimentally demonstrated~\cite{sridhar_quantized_2024,sridhar_measuring_2025} configuration consisting of a pair of coupled fiber ring resonators, a similar model could be implemented without the need for those components.
+This will eventually allow integrating on a chip a frequency-encoded photonic Chern insulator, e.g. using modulated microring resonators~\cite{dinh_reconfigurable_2024}